XRPLF/xrpl-dev-portal/content/tutorials/interoperability/get-started-evm-sidechain.md

 For instructions on how to install and create an account using MetaMask, then send and receive tokens, see [Connect MetaMask to XRP Ledger EVM Sidechain](connect-metamask-to-xrpl-evm-sidechain.html).

 ## 2. Move XRP Ledger Devnet Tokens to the EVM Sidechain

-Before you can start interacting with the EVM blockchain, you need to transfer some tokens from the XRP Ledger Devnet to the EVM sidechain.
+Before you can start interacting with the EVM blockchain, you need to fund the EVM sidechain using test tokens from the XRP Ledger Devnet.

-To obtain tokens in the XRP Ledger Devnet, go to the [XRP Faucets](xrp-testnet-faucet.html) page and click *Generate Devnet credentials* to generate a new Devnet account with some test XRP in it.
+To generate tokens in the XRP Ledger Devnet, go to the [XRP Faucets](xrp-testnet-faucet.html) page and click *Generate Devnet credentials* to generate a new Devnet account with some test XRP in it.

 ![Generate XRP Ledger Devnet credentials](img/evm-sidechain-xrpl-devnet-faucet.png "Generate XRP Ledger Devnet credentials")

 Note the address and secret associated with your Devnet address.
 You need this information to set up your preferred XRP Ledger wallet.

-## 3. Transfer Funds Using the EVM Sidechain Bridge
+## 3. Submit a Transaction Using the EVM Sidechain Bridge

-Once you have your accounts set up and test fund allocated, you can use the EVM Sidechain bridge to move the test XRP tokens to the EVM Sidechain.
+Once you have your accounts set up and test fund allocated, submit a transaction to fund the EVM sidechain with test XRP tokens using the EVM Sidechain bridge.

-The EVM Sidechain bridge is a tool that allows you to transfer funds between chains in a fast and secure way.
+The EVM Sidechain bridge is a tool that enables transactions between chains in a fast and secure way.

 To start using the bridge, go to [https://bridge.devnet.xrpl.org](https://bridge.devnet.xrpl.org/)